scherroman/TweetMapAnsible/README.md

 ### Updating System & Nginx File Limits (optional, not included in scripts)

+Can be used to increase traffic load capabilities.

 Paste the text below into the bottom of `/etc/security/limits.conf`

 ```